gounplugged/UnpluggedDroid/README.md

 Content Management
 ------------------
 TODO: Recipients need your permission to reopen what you've sent after X time.
+If time allows.